Serve this Skillet Monster Cookie warm with scoops of ice cream on top. It’s crisp on the edges and chewy in the center with brown sugar, oats.

 This is a great family-style dessert that’s easy to make and will feed about 10 hungry people.
-My favorite way to serve it is as pictured: plop ice cream scoops on top and then give everyone a fork.
+My favorite way to serve it is as pictured.
+Top with ice cream scoops and then give everyone a fork.
 Somehow the cookie tastes even better when everyone is standing around the stove top, hovering over the skillet for a bite.
 The cookie also slices neatly into triangles, and it goes without saying that people with better manners could serve it on plates at the dinner table.

 The combination of warm peanut butter-oatmeal cookie with melting vanilla ice cream on top is seriously amazing.
 The cast iron skillet gives the cookie chewy edges while the center remains soft, but if you don’t have a cast iron skillet a 10-inch round cake pan will work just fine.

 Butter, peanut butter and sugars are heated on the stove top briefly to create a melted batter that is poured over oats and flour.
 This base cookie mixture is easy enough to stir together by hand using a rubber spatula.
 Fold in the chips, nuts and candy and then pack it into a well-greased 10-inch skillet.

 Golden brown goodness.

 The cookie is pretty darn good-looking straight from the oven, if you ask me.
 At this stage (and after cooling completely) it could be cut into pizza-style slices and individually packaged for take-aways or bake sales.
 It’s a very hearty cookie, so I could see it doing quite well on a bake sale table!

 I wouldn’t hesitate to bring this to a potluck with a tub of ice cream on the side.
 I can also imagine a cute version with sprinkles and candles on top for a birthday cake alternative!